BenBowers/MWAtdr/README.md

 ## Project Structure

-The project builds 3 "targets" (executables):
+The project builds 4 "targets" (executables):

 - `main` - The actual application.
-- `local_test` - Runs tests that do not involve MPI.
+- `local_unit_test` - Runs unit tests that do not involve MPI.
-- `mpi_test` - Runs tests that do involve MPI.
+- `mpi_unit_test` - Runs unit tests that do involve MPI.
+- `integration_test` Runs tests of the entire application.

 The project is fully containerised.
 On your local machine, the project will run with Docker.
 On Garrawarla, the Docker configuration is converted into a Singularity configuration for running with Singularity.
 Multiple Docker build stages are used to create appropriate environments for the different targets.